TrueBlocks/trueblocks-core/src/other/migrations/README-v0.40.0.md

+Remove anything but ipfs.unchainedindex.io/ipfs from config file (or change the name of the value)

 TELL THEM TO REMOVE THE CONTENTS OF CMAKE IF THERE'S AN ISSUE WITH CMAKE CMake was unable to find a build program corresponding to "Ninja" -- Using c++ standard c++17